NUCB Business School: Institutional partners

-NUCB Business School has international exchanges with 125 partner business schools from 53 countries around the world including University of Alberta in Canada, Audencia Business School in France and Sasin Graduate Institute of Business Administration of Chulalongkorn University in Thailand.
+NUCB Business School has international exchanges with 138 partner business schools from 57 countries around the world including Carnegie Mellon University in United States, University of Alberta in Canada, Audencia Business School in France and Sasin Graduate Institute of Business Administration of Chulalongkorn University in Thailand.
 The Graduate School also facilitates a study abroad program for executive-level students at Harvard Business School, MIT Sloan School of Management and IMD Business School.